Dark photon dark matter from a rolling inflaton: Energy Density Spectrum and Clumpy Dark Matter

 \subsection{Late time energy density spectrum}

-In~\fref{lateenergyspec} and~\fref{lateenergyspec2} we summarize the evolution of the energy density spectrum after inflation focusing on modes with co-moving momentum $k_\ast \lesssim k \lesssim \kmax$ which contain the vast majority of the power.~In~\fref{lateenergyspec} on the left and right we show the electric and magnetic energy density spectra respectively while in~\fref{lateenergyspec2} we show their sum for various e-folds after inflation with $\xiend \simeq 9, \bar{m} \simeq 10^{-5}$ and a $V \propto \phi^4$ inflaton potential.~The oscillatory behaviour seen in~\fref{lateenergyspec} arises from the oscillatory solutions for the modes (see~\eref{AIV} and~\eref{AV}) in regions IV and V of~\fref{confdiaglate}.~For modes $k_\ast < k < \kend$ this occurs once they re-enter the horizon while modes with $\kend < k < \kmax$, which contain the peak of the power spectrum, approach but never exit the horizon during inflation.~Modes with $k < k_\ast$ at $N > N_\ast$ remain outside the horizon for longer than modes with $k > \kast$ (see~\fref{confdiaglate}).~Thus they have not had enough time to begin oscillating upon reentering the horizon so we see a still smooth spectrum in this regime.~For the input values $\xiend = 9$ and $\bar{m} = 10^{-5}$ this gives in terms of e-folds $(N_e)$ after inflation $N_e = N_\ast \simeq 5.65,\,\bar{N} \simeq 11.30,\,N_{\rm{max}} \simeq 14.19$ where $a = \aend e^{N_e}$.~There are a number of features which are evident that reflect the behavior of the modes in the different limits of the equations of motion discussed in~\sref{evo} and can be understood with the help of~\fref{confdiaglate} and~\eref{scaleratios1},~\eref{scaleratios2}.
+In~\fref{lateenergyspec} and~\fref{lateenergyspec2} we summarize the evolution of the energy density spectrum after inflation focusing on modes with co-moving momentum $k_\ast \lesssim k \lesssim \kmax$ which contain the vast majority of the power.~In~\fref{lateenergyspec} on the left and right we show the electric and magnetic energy density spectra respectively while in~\fref{lateenergyspec2} we show their sum for various e-folds after inflation with $\xiend \simeq 9, \bar{m} \simeq 10^{-5}$ and a $V \propto \phi^4$ inflaton potential.~Note the spectra are similar for the non-minimal $\phi^4$ potential as seen in~\fref{energyspecsteep}.~The oscillatory behaviour seen in~\fref{lateenergyspec} arises from the oscillatory solutions for the modes (see~\eref{AIV} and~\eref{AV}) in regions IV and V of~\fref{confdiaglate}.~For modes $k_\ast < k < \kend$ this occurs once they re-enter the horizon while modes with $\kend < k < \kmax$, which contain the peak of the power spectrum, approach but never exit the horizon during inflation.~Modes with $k < k_\ast$ at $N > N_\ast$ remain outside the horizon for longer than modes with $k > \kast$ (see~\fref{confdiaglate}).~Thus they have not had enough time to begin oscillating upon reentering the horizon so we see a still smooth spectrum in this regime.~For the input values $\xiend = 9$ and $\bar{m} = 10^{-5}$ this gives in terms of e-folds $(N_e)$ after inflation $N_e = N_\ast \simeq 5.65,\,\bar{N} \simeq 11.30,\,N_{\rm{max}} \simeq 14.19$ where $a = \aend e^{N_e}$.~There are a number of features which are evident that reflect the behavior of the modes in the different limits of the equations of motion discussed in~\sref{evo} and can be understood with the help of~\fref{confdiaglate} and~\eref{scaleratios1},~\eref{scaleratios2}.

 Looking first at the electric energy density spectrum on the left in~\fref{lateenergyspec}, we normalize to the energy density of the inflaton at the end of inflation and divide by $a^{-4}$ in order to compare to radiation like damping.~We see that once the input electric energy density spectrum is set at the end of inflation (black dashed) and which dominates over the magnetic component, the electric energy density then redshifts like radiation until $a_\ast$ (orange).~At this point scales larger than $k^{-1}_\ast$ begin redshifting like matter while modes at smaller scales around the peak continue redshifting like radiation.~Modes around the peak start becoming non-relativistic, and thus relatively enhanced as they begin redshifting like matter, once $q \leq m$ which happens at progressively later times for modes with larger and larger momenta as can be understood geometrically in~\fref{confdiaglate}.~The last mode to exit the horizon during inflation, $\kend = \aend\Hend$, becomes non-relativistic at $\bar{a}$ while the highest momentum tachyonic mode, $\kmax = 2\xi\,\kend$, becomes non-relativistic at $a_{\rm{max}}$ (light brown).~After this point, all of the modes redshift together like matter with $\propto a^{-3}$ damping and the shape of the electric energy density spectrum no longer changes.